MobileTeleSystems/onetl/README.rst

     This method is recommended for use in third-party libraries which require for ``onetl`` to be installed, but do not use its connection classes.

-.. _spark-install:

 With DB and FileDF connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. _spark-install:

 All DB connection classes (``Clickhouse``, ``Greenplum``, ``Hive`` and others)
 and all FileDF connection classes (``SparkHDFS``, ``SparkLocalFS``, ``SparkS3``)
-require PySpark to be installed.
+require Spark to be installed.

+.. _java-install:

 Firstly, you should install JDK.
 The exact installation instruction depends on your OS, here are some examples: